Skip content

 If you receive treatment for OCD or addiction without the other condition also being treated, the symptoms can worsen, and it’s much more likely that you’ll relapse or that the symptoms of both conditions will reinforce the other.

 If you’d like to learn about OCD treatment, contact Centric Behavioral Health.
 We are a leading rehab program that also offers dual-diagnosis mental health care, and we can help you or your loved one with the next steps toward recovery.
-If you are looking for mental health or addiction treatment services near you, Centric Behavioral Health Can help.
+If you are looking for mental health or addiction treatment services near you, Centric Behavioral Health can help.
 If you’d like to learn more about our inpatient drug rehab centers, contact us today.

-Centric Behavioral Health is dedicated to helping others.
-Our mission is to connect those who contact us with our trusted treatment programs around the country.
 Contact us today to learn more about our expert programs and how we can help you find long-term healing today.